paintdotnet/PaintDotNet.Quantization/README.md

 `Octree.AddColor()` is called once for every pixel in the image.
 The problem is, it's slow.
 It's not poorly written, it just requires a lot of jumping around to get its job done.
 When you have millions or even billions of colors in an image, it gets really bad.

-I found it was much faster to pre-process the image and create a color histogram, essentialy a `[color, count]` list, and amend `AddColor()` to take the count value.
+I found it was much faster to pre-process the image and create a color histogram, essentially a `[color, count]` list, and amend `AddColor()` to take the count value.
 Then, each color is only sent down the tree once and performance is much better.

-Be sure to multiply the `red`, `green`, and `blue` values by the count.
+Be sure to multiply the `red`, `green`, and `blue` values by the count if you take this approach.

 In this repo, look for the `ColorHistogram` class for a sample implementation.
 I support full 64-bit counts, as Paint.NET is intended to work with very large images, so storing the histogram efficiently is important: since there are 2^24 maximum RGB colors, and a `[colorBGR, long]` tuple would take 11 bytes, that would mean about 176 MiB for an image that uses all colors.
 Instead, I store 3 separate lists: one for colors that only show up once (no need to store count), another list that uses 32-bit ints, and a final list that uses 64-bit longs.
 Enumeration for the client is still homogenous.

+More memory is required for this approach, but it's temporary, and is still quite a bit less than the `OctreeNode`s (see section 6).
+It is probably possible to improve this, possibly by destroying/trimming the histogram while enumerating it, but I didn't think it was worth pursuing.

 ### 4) Exact palette size is not possible